null

 Measuring Tips

-With more young women purchasing prom dresses online, our prom dress sizing experts at Prom Headquarters offer these smart tips to getting the right fit before you place that order.
+With more young women purchasing prom dresses online, it’s important to make sure the dress fits properly.
+Since it can be hard to try these items on and sending them back for a new size can turn into a hassle, our prom dress sizing experts at Prom Headquarters offer these smart tips to getting the right fit before you place that order.

 1. Get It Right Before You Buy

 Most online retailers won't return a dress that's already been ordered and sized, so get it right before you buy that prom dress online.
-Many designers use their own sizing measures, which means each size chart is different.
+Many designers use their own sizing measures, which means each size chart can differ.
 Look for online retailers like Prom Headquarters that post a designer-specific size chart for each dress design.

 2. Size Up for Formal Wear